thetechstewart/docs/docs/websites/ror/host-multiple-rails-apps-with-nginx-puma-postgres-and-rbenv-ubuntu-14-04-trusty-tahr.md

         gem 'puma'

-5. To save and exit your Gemfile and bundle it, enter:
+5. To save and exit your Gemfile and bundle it:

         bundle

-6. To add a secret to the environment, run rake secret:
+6. To add a secret to the environment:

         rake secret

-7. Copy the secret and add it to the .rbenv-vars file by entering:
+7. Copy the secret and add it to the .rbenv-vars file:

         vim .rbenv-vars